rok-git/listKindleBooks/README.md

 `listKindleBooks - < ~/Library/Application\ Support/Kindle/Cache/KindleSyncMetadataCache.xml`

+Use '-h' opttion to print a header line, and use '-f "Separator"' to sepecify the field separator.

+## Others

-Apple's Numbers can read CSV files in UTF-8 encodeing (default).
-But to use the CSV file with Microsoft Excel in Japanese environment you have to convert encodings like below.
+Apple's Numbers can read CSV files in the UTF-8 encodeing (default).
+But to use CSV files with Microsoft Excel in Japanese environment you have to convert encodings like below.

 `listKindleBooks | iconv -c -f UTF-8 -t SJIS > ./kindle.csv`